Irish pound: Decimalisation

 The Report of the Metric System and Decimal Coinage Committee (1959) was amongst the first formal reports on decimalisation of the currency, discussion continued into the 1960s on the topic.
 When the British government decided to decimalise its currency, the Irish government followed suit.
 The Decimal Currency Act 1969 replaced the traditional shilling and penny with a centesimal subdivision, the "new penny" (pingin nua; symbol: p).
 The pound itself was not revalued by this act and therefore banknotes were unaffected, although the 10/– note was replaced by a 50p coin due to spiralling inflation.
 The new 5p coin correlated with the shilling coin, and the new 10p coin correlated with the florin coin.
 New coins were issued of the same dimensions and materials as the corresponding new British coins.
 The Decimal Currency Act 1970 made additional provisions for the changeover not related with the issue of coins.

 Decimalisation was overseen by the Irish Decimal Currency Board, created on 12 June 1968.
 It provided changeover information to the public, including a pamphlet called Everyone's Guide to Decimal Currency.
 The changeover occurred on Decimal Day, 15 February 1971.

 Breaking the link with sterling

 The European Monetary System was introduced in the 1970s.
-Ireland decided to join it in 1978, while the United Kingdom stayed out.
+Ireland decided to join it in 1978, but the United Kingdom stayed out.

 The European Exchange Rate Mechanism finally broke the one-for-one link that existed between the Irish pound and the pound sterling; by 30 March 1979 an exchange rate was introduced.

 This period also saw the creation of the Currency Centre at Sandyford in 1978, where banknotes and coinage could be manufactured within the state.
 Before this, banknotes were printed by specialist commercial printers in England, and coins were struck by the British Royal Mint.